trevphil/cryptosym/README.md

 # Installation

 It is not necessary to install everything listed here.
 If you just want to run certain parts of the code (e.g. C++ vs. Python) you can skip some steps.
-I developed everything on a Mac, so most things will translate well to Linux but unfortunately not to Windows.
+I developed everything on a Mac, so most things will translate well to Linux but maybe not to Windows.

 ### Python
 Use Python 3.6 with [Anaconda](https://docs.anaconda.com/anaconda/install/).
 Start by creating and activating a new environment: